secretstache/static-boilerplate/readme.md

 ### Generator

-- To add a new component run `ssm add-component componentName` or `ssm add componentName`.
+- To add a new component run `ssm create-component componentName` or `ssm create componentName`.
 This command will create the files in the following folders:
    `/src/assets/scripts/layout-builder/components/componentName.js`
    `/src/assets/styles/layout-builder/components/_componentName.scss`
    `/src/partials/layout-builder/components/componentName.html`

-- To delete component's files run `ssm remove-component componentName` or `ssm del componentName`.
+- To delete component's files run `ssm remove-component componentName` or `ssm remove componentName`.

-- To add a new template run `ssm add-template templateName`.
+- To add a new template run `ssm create-template templateName`.
 This command will create the files in the following folders:

    `/src/assets/scripts/layout-builder/templates/templateName.js`
    `/src/assets/styles/layout-builder/templates/_templateName.scss`